 Lane Departure Warning LDW or LKA

-The car is supplied with one of these two systems - market and engine alternative determine which of the systems the car is equipped with.
+The Volvo V60 can be supplied with both variants - market and engine alternatives determine which of the systems the car is equipped with.

 In the event of uncertainty whether the car has LDW or LKA:

-- Open the menu system MY CAR and locate Driver support system - which specifies Lane Departure Warning if the car has LDW or Lane Keeping Aid for LKA.
+- Open the menu system MY CAR and locate Driver support system - which specifies Lane Departure Warning whether the car has LDW or Lane Keeping Aid for LKA.